seanmpuckett/sai/docs/Basics.md

 SAI discourages complex run-on code by making multi-line statements difficult (but not impossible), except in specific instances where clarity can instead be encouraged through using multiple-lines.

 And that's a simple three line example of a trivial yet functional SAI object that with source code that contains only words, white space and common punctuation.

 In general, SAI code does not become too much more symbol-laden.
-However, three symbols in particular are important as a means of asserting variable scope, and we’ll introduce two of them next.
+However, four symbols in particular are very important as a means of asserting variable scope, and we’ll introduce two of them in the next example.

 ### Hello, World HTTP